 Morocco has become one of the best holiday destinations, even outside the summer season.
 Camels, the Marrakech Palm Grove, the High Atlas, the Marrakech souks, Berber culture, Moroccan cuisine, in the heart of Moroccan culture, the change of scenery is total!
-For a family trip or a solo vacation, how much will you need?

 Here is all you need to know about the expenses of a trip to Marrakech.